WestDRI/autumnschool/content/vis1.md

 * applying filters to process data

-If you have yor own spatially-defined dataset, try loading it into ParaView and sharing your experience (or visualizations!)  in the afternoon session.
+If you have yor own spatially-defined dataset, try loading it into ParaView and sharing your experience (or visualizations!) in the mid-day session.

 <!-- - creating and deleting files and directories, copying and moving them -->
 <!-- - writing text into a file and printing its contents to the terminal -->